Double Hill Run rd trailhead (km2280) – Comyns Hut (km2296)

 Mileage: 10mi/16km plus 13.7mi/22km walking on the road to the trailhead.

 I was up early to cook eggs for breakfast but I was still full from all the pizza, guacamole, and ginger beer the night before.
-All I could stomach for breakfast was some yoghurt.
+All I could stomach for breakfast was some yogurt.
 I don’t know what happened to my hiker hunger, but the thought of food just put me off.
 I needed to get back on the trail.

-All the school kids were at the i-site waiting for the bus.
+All the TA school kids were at the i-site waiting for the bus.
 There were 10 of us: Anna and Tuomas, Bertram, American Hart, German J (Jörn), German-Italian Klaus, Danish Michael, and a Japanese couple, Nobu and Kei.
 Were we all in a great mood, excited to start walking again.
 We were even giggling like school children as we boarded the bus.

 The bus driver, Chris, asked if anyone wanted to sit up front with him and I shouted “me, me, me!”
 This afforded great views.
 We were astounded to see all the white-capped mountains after the storm.
 Some spots may have gotten up to a meter of snow.
 Chris said some of the locals would be up poaching today, which is out-of-season skiing on Mt Hutt.
 That is like skiing in August.

 The snow was fantastic to look at, giving the mountains contrast against the blue sky.
 On the downside, the snow will mean more prolonged flood conditions of the rivers and streams.
-As we drove along the Rakaia, we could see it had turned from a beautiful aqua blue to brown.
+As we drove along the Rakaia, we could see it had turned from a beautiful aqua blue to chocolate milk brown.

 The drive through the countryside was gorgeous and we even had to dodge a few black Angus cows on the road…par for the course when driving in rural New Zealand.
 Then we came to the road closure and it was time to start walking.

 The first washout was easy to cross.
-These weren’t so much washouts as they were places where tons of debris from a streambed has been deposited over the road.
+These weren’t so much washouts as they were places where tons of debris from a streambed had been deposited over the road.
 More like wash-overs.
 There were at least 5 or 6 along the way…I lost count.
 The worst, by far, was the one at aptly named Terrible Gully.
 This was the shale stream from the video.
 The massive amount of debris that had been deposited over the road looked like it would take years, not months, to clear.
 It was so impressive.
 And here we were walking over the very shale stream that just 24 hours ago would have spelled certain death.

 All was quiet today but we quickly found that the ground was like pudding with rocks mixed in.
 The mud between the rocks was still quite saturated with rain water.
 We had been warned that you can start sinking in, just like quicksand.
 Any disturbance can also set it in motion again.